Gateway to the Dalmatian islands - accessible & unspoiled

 For the more adventurous, hidden bays for anchoring and private moorings are never far away.
 Island restaurants can be found tucked away and easily accessible with great fresh food, family taverns & gourmet meals.

-Voted second in the “World’s Best Islands to Live On” by Islands Magazine, Brac’s countless protected bays, sailing, pristine turquoise waters , island lifestyle and perfect weather make it an idyllic sailing or villa holiday experience.
+Voted second in the “World’s Best Islands to Live On” by Islands Magazine, Brac’s countless protected bays, sailing, pristine turquoise waters , island lifestyle, hiking, biking, kayaking, climbing water sports and perfect weather make it an idyllic sailing or villa holiday experience.
 Brac also has the widest choice of island Villas, from pampered luxury to barefoot beach to island casual.

 Facing south on the southwest side of Brac island, Duboka Bay is sheltered enough to swim and moor your boat, close enough to Hvar and Solta islands for a day’s boating, within walking distance to Milna harbor.
 Duboka Bay is still a traditional holiday getaway – quiet, natural and private.
 Duboka Bay Villas ™ provides the environment – your own swimming platforms, private kayaks, fantastic swimming, mooring for your boat or yacht, carefully selected villas.
 You provide the inclination – relax in the sun, paddle to a Lucice Bay restaurant for lunch, take a day sail to nearby islands.